browserengineering/book/book/layout.md

 ...

 So far, layout is a linear process, processing each open tag, text node, and close tag in order.
-But web pages are trees not just syntactically but also visually: borders and backgrounds draw one element inside another in a way that requires tracking the layout of parent elements.
-So this chapter switches to *tree-based layout*, where the tree of elements is transformed into a tree of *boxes*, each of which draws a part of the page.
+But web pages are trees, and not just
+syntactically: elements with borders or backgrounds clearly nest inside one another.
+So this chapter switches to *tree-based layout*, where the tree of elements is transformed into a tree of *layout objects*, each of which draws a part of the page.
 In the process, we'll add support for backgrounds and make our web pages more colorful.

 Tree-based layout
 =================

-The way layout works now, every element is laid out by modifying global state three times: for the open tag, for each child, and then for the close tag.
-While things do get put in the right place, there's data for the element as a whole (like its height and width) isn't present, because the element itself is split into independent open and close tags.
+The way layout works now, every element is laid out by modifying global state three times: once for the open tag, recursively for each child, and then once more for the close tag.
+While things do get put in the right place, information about the element as a whole, like its height and width, isn't ever computed because the element itself is split into independent open and close tags.
 That might work for simple layouts, but it's pretty hard to draw a background without knowing how wide and tall to draw it.

-Web browsers actually structure layout differently.
-In a browser, the job of layout is to produce a tree, called the *box tree*.
-Each element has an associated box[^no-box] and each box has a size and a position.
-The layout process is thought of as generating the box tree from the element tree.
+So web browsers structure layout differently.
+In a browser, layout produce a tree, called the *layout tree*.
+Each element has an associated layout object[^no-box] and each of those has a size and a position.
+The layout process is thought of as generating the layout tree from the element tree.

-[^no-box]: Well, some elements like `<script>` don't generate boxes,
+[^no-box]: Well, some elements like `<script>` don't generate layout
-    and some elements like `<li>` generate multiple, but for most elements it's one element one box.
+    objects, and some elements like `<li>` generate multiple (one for the bullet point!), but for most elements it's one element one layout object.

 Before we jump to code, let's talk through some layout concepts.